cdriehuys/django-rest-email-auth/docs/endpoints.rst

     :>json int id: The ID that uniquely identifies the email address.
     :>json string created_at: A timestamp identifying when the email address was added by the user.
     :>json string email: The email's actual address.
+    :>json boolean is_primary: A boolean indicating if the address is the user's primary address.
     :>json boolean is_verified: A boolean indicating if the email address has been verified.

-Viewing or Deleting a Specific Email Address
+Viewing, Modifying, or Deleting a Specific Email Address
 ============================================

 .. http:get:: /emails/(int:id)/